 Director of programs

-Outside of work, you can find him on biking adventures around Alameda and Oakland, lifting at the gym, or listening to podcasts while cooking up something tasty for his fiance and friends.
-He’s most happy when hunkered down with his fiance, dog Athena, cat Owl, and a great book, a challenging Sudoku puzzle, or an episode of America’s Next Top Model.
+Outside of work, you can find him on biking adventures around Alameda and Oakland, lifting at the gym, or listening to podcasts while cooking up something tasty for his wife and friends.
+He’s most happy when hunkered down with his wife, dog Athena, cat Owl, and a great book, a challenging Sudoku puzzle, or an episode of America’s Next Top Model.